 PostgreSQL (often referred to as Postgres) is an open source object-relational database management system with a particular focus on extensibility and standards compliance.
-It is a highly used and tested solution having started in 19821 as the Ingres project at the University of California.
-The project was later named Postgres as it became "post Ingres" and then in 1996, the online presence at the website PostgreSQL.org was launched and the project was renamed PostgreSQL to reflect its support for SQL.
+It is a highly used and tested solution having started in 1981 as the Ingres project at the University of California.
+The project was later named Postgres as it became "post Ingres", and then in 1996 the online presence at the website PostgreSQL.org was launched while the project was renamed PostgreSQL to reflect its support for SQL.

 The PostgreSQL project continues to make major releases (approximately annually) and minor bug fix releases, all available under its free and open-source software PostgreSQL License.
 It can handle workloads ranging from small single-machine applications to large Internet-facing applications with many concurrent users.

-PostgreSQL runs on all major operating systems including Linux, UNIX variants plus Windows, and is fully ACID compliant with full support for foreign keys, joins, views, triggers, and stored procedures (in multiple languages).
+PostgreSQL runs on all major operating systems including Linux, UNIX variants, and Windows, and is fully ACID-compliant, with full support for foreign keys, joins, views, triggers, and stored procedures (in multiple languages).

 - Multi-Version Concurrency Control (MVCC)